futufeld/kmedoids/README.md

 ## How to Use this Material

-This material consists of two parts: descriptions of the functions that comprise a Haskell implementation of the k-medoids clustering algorithm, and (coming soon!) example implementations of those functions.
+This material consists of two parts: descriptions of the functions that comprise a Haskell implementation of the k-medoids clustering algorithm, and example implementations of those functions.
 Each section in the first part of the document provides a brief overview of the concepts that will be covered in that section, then describes the functionality required to implement those concepts.
 The functions are presented in approximate order of their complexity, therefore it is suggested that you work through them in the presented order.
 In each case, first write down the type of the function, then address the base cases (where certain input values directly correspond to certain output values), then complete the implementation.
-Ensure your function has a defined result for all expected input values, and look for opportunities to simplify your function using existing functions and reductions.
+Ensure your function has a defined result for all expected input values, and look for opportunities to simplify your function using reductions and existing functions.

 This material assumes little knowledge of Haskell, but you will have less trouble if you are familiar with the language's syntax and the creation of simple functions.
 If you are an absolute beginner then consider reading the first three lectures and attempting the first three labs of the [CIS194 (Spring 2013) Haskell course](http://www.seas.upenn.edu/%7Ecis194/spring13/).
 [This guide](https://github.com/futufeld/brainfunc) to implementing a Brainfuck interpreter in Haskell may also be useful preparation.

 ## Clustering and k-medoids

 Clustering is the act of arranging the elements of a dataset into groups based on their similarity.
-The resultant clusters can indicate prominent characteristics of the dataset, and the relative size of clusters can indicate the relative prominence of the characteristics to which they correspond.
+The resultant clusters can indicate prominent characteristics of the dataset, and the relative size of clusters can indicate the relative prominence of those characteristics.
 Automated clustering techniques make it viable to perform clustering on large datasets, and thereby gain insights into the data that might otherwise not be possible.
 The effectiveness of these techniques depends on the ability to quantify the similarity of elements in the dataset.
-Elements of the dataset are typically converted into real vectors, which enables the use of common metrics, such as the the L2 norm, or Euclidean norm, to measure the distance between them.
+Elements of the dataset are typically converted into real vectors which enables the use of common metrics, such as the L2 norm, or Euclidean norm, to measure the distance between them.
 However, it is not always possible or desirable to transform the elements of the dataset into vectors.
 The k-medoids algorithm belongs to a class of clustering algorithms that do not require a specific representation of the elements that they cluster, fulfilling this specific need.

 The k-medoids algorithm depends on a distance metric that is able to compute, in some way, the dissimilarity of any two elements in the dataset.
 It uses this metric to both determine to which cluster an element should be assigned and how the elements should be organised within a cluster.
 The _k_ in _k-medoids_ refers to the number of clusters the algorithm configures the dataset into, and the _medoids_ in _k-medoids_ refers to the elements that are selected to 'represent' each cluster.
-The algorithm operates as follows:
+One interpretation of the algorithm is as follows:

 1. Select _k_ elements of the dataset and make each the medoid of an empty cluster.
 2. Assign each of the unassigned elements to the cluster that contains the medoid to which they are most similar, as determined by the distance metric.
 3. Replace the medoid in each cluster with the element of the cluster that is most similar, according to the distance metric, to its cluster neighbours.
-4. Until the configuration stabilises and no further improvement can be made: remove all (non-medoid) elements from all clusters and return to Step 2.
+4. Remove all (non-medoid) elements from all clusters and return to Step 2 until the configuration stabilises and no further improvement can be made.

 Despite its simplicity, this algorithm has some useful statistical properties and can provide substantial insight into datasets if paired with an appropriate distance metric.